 How to obtain AWPA Standards

-The complete AWPA Book of Standards may be purchased directly from AWPA as a printed book or as a searchable electronic format on a secured USB memory stick.
+The complete AWPA Book of Standards may be purchased directly from AWPA as a printed book or as an online subscription (single and multi-user) viewed via internet browser.

 If you need only a few AWPA Standards, we offer our standards on an a-la-carte basis through our standards partner, TechStreet.
 Click here to purchase and download individual AWPA Standards from TechStreet.
 (Note that this link takes you to an external website not owned or operated by AWPA)